zainafzal08/HodgePodge/README.md

 - enemy tracking in dnd games
 - use "then" to chain commands
 - bomb message, any message with a "!!kill5" will be deleted by hodge podge in 5 seconds
+- Feature to hide messages that are tagged as spoilers till someone clicks on them.